ABS-201

-ABS-201 is a monoclonal antibody against the prolactin receptor (PRLR) which is under development for the treatment of androgenic alopecia (hair loss) and endometriosis.
-It is taken by long-lasting subcutaneous injection.
+ABS-201 is an AI-designed monoclonal antibody against the prolactin receptor (PRLR) currently in Phase 1/2a clinical trial for the treatment of androgenic alopecia (pattern hair loss) and endometriosis.
+It is taken by subcutaneous injection.
+ABS-201 is a possible first-in-class drug with a novel mechanism of action in the potential treatment of hair loss.
+ABS-201 is under development by Absci.

-The drug is claimed to work by activating dormant hair follicles and causing them to move from the telogen phase to the anagen phase.
-ABS-201 has been found to produce robust hair regrowth in mice and balding macaques that was greater than that with minoxidil.
-It might also be able to reverse greying of hair.
+It is believed that ABS-201 works by activating dormant hair follicles and causing them to move from the telogen phase to the anagen phase.
+In human ex vivo scalp model studies, ABS-201 stimulated hair regrowth, prolonged anagen phase, blocked catagen phase, inhibited telogen effluvium, and blocked hair from losing color.
+ABS-201 has been found to produce robust hair regrowth as compared with minoxidil in mice and balding macaques.

-ABS-201 is under development by AbSci.
-As of October 2025, it is in the preclinical research stage of development for alopecia.
-A phase 1/2a clinical trial for alopecia is being planned for late 2025 or early 2026.
-The development of ABS-201 is being overseen by prominent hair loss researcher Rodney Sinclair.
+The clinical trial for ABS-201 is being overseen by prominent hair loss researcher Rodney Sinclair, one of the principal investigators in minoxidil clinical trials.
 The chemical structure of the drug does not yet appear to have been disclosed.